facebook/lexical/packages/lexical-website/docs/concepts/editor-state.md

 :::tip

-For a deep dive into how state updates works, check out [this blog post](https://dio.la/article/lexical-state-updates) by Lexical contributor [@DaniGuardiola](https://twitter.com/daniguardio_la).
+For a deep dive into how state updates work, check out [this blog post](https://dio.la/article/lexical-state-updates) by Lexical contributor [@DaniGuardiola](https://twitter.com/daniguardio_la).

 :::